fellipedemoraes/fellipedemoraes/README.md

 Here are some ideas to get you started:
 -->

-🔭 I’m currently working on inventCloud and Kalendae
+🔭 I’m currently working on inventCloud and Kalendae <br>
-🌱 I’m currently learning data science and people management at USP 👯 I’m looking to collaborate on PBI, Metabase, Data Models and more 🤔 I’m looking for help with learning
+🌱 I’m currently learning data science and people management at USP <br>
+👯 I’m looking to collaborate on PBI, Metabase, Data Models and more <br>
+🤔 I’m looking for help with learning <br>
-💬 Ask me about everything
+💬 Ask me about everything <br>
-📫 How to reach me: social medias linkedin or instagram
+📫 How to reach me: social medias linkedin or instagram <br>

 <div align="center">
 <div align="center">